Frequently Asked Questions

 20-25 weeks the baby is very small and skeletal, you can see lots of movement and acrobatics.

-25-30 weeks the baby has baby fat on and is more developed and filled out, good for seeing facial detail.
+25-30 weeks the baby is more developed and filled out, good for seeing facial detail.

 28-30 weeks is the best or most preferred time to come in, as the baby has lots of facial detail but isn't yet squished.
 In circumstances where the mother's body habitus (shape) is thicker around the middle, we recommend coming in around 30/31 weeks so that the baby will be larger and easier to view in the ultrasound.